-Article 149 of the code provides that the maritime debts which may give rise to ship arrest are those which result from one or more of the following causes, provided that claims which are only partially maritime are assimilated to maritime claims:
+Pursuant to article 149 of the regional CEMAC code mentionned above, maritime claims that may give rise to the seizure of a vessel are those resulting from one or more of the following causes, being specified that a partial maritime claim is considered as a maritime claim:

-a) Loss or damages caused by exploitation of the vessel;

-b) Death or corporal injuries arising, onshore or offshore, in direct relation with the exploitation of the ship;

-c) Operations of rescue or assistance, as well as all contracts of rescue or assistance, including, as the case may be, for special indemnity concerning operations of rescue or assistance to a ship which, by itself or by its cargo, was running the risk of causing damage to the environment;

-d) Damages caused or likely to be caused by the ship to the environment, to the coast or to connected interests; measures taken to prevent, reduce or eliminate the damages; indemnity for these damages; cost of reasonable measures to repair which was effectively taken or to be taken;

-losses suffered or likely to be suffered by third parties in relation to these damages; and damages, costs or losses of a similar nature to those which are indicated in this item d);

-e) Costs and expenses related to the retrieving, removing, recovery, destruction or neutralization of a sunk, wrecked, grounded or abandoned ship, including all what is found or was found on board the ship, and costs and expenses related to the conservation of an abandoned ship and the up keep of its crew;

-f) Every contract related to the use or hire of a ship by chartering or otherwise;

-g) Every contract related to the transportation of goods or passengers by ship, by chartering or otherwise;

-h) Losses or damages suffered by, or in relation to, goods, including luggages transported by the ship;

-i) General average;

-j) Towing or piloting of a ship;

-k) Goods, materials, supplies, oil-fuel tank, equipments, including containers supplied or services rendered to the ship for its exploitation, its management, its conservation or its maintenance;

-I) Construction, reconstruction, repairs, transformation or equipment of a ship;

-m) Port, canal, dock (dry-dock), anchoring and inland waterways duties and fees;

-n) Wages and other sums of money payable to the captain, naval officers and other crew members, by virtue of their engagement on the ship, including repatriation fees and social insurance contributions payable on their behalf;

-o) Payments made on behalf of the ship or its owners;

-p) Insurance premiums, including annual insurance contributions, in relation to the ship, payable by the owner of the ship or by the charterer by devolution or on their behalf;

-q) Agency fees or brokerage commissions or other in relation to the ship, payable by the owner of the ship or by the charterer by devolution or on their behalf;

-r) Every dispute arising from the ownership or possession of a ship;

-s) Every dispute between the co-owners of a ship in relation to its exploitation or the right to the proceeds of exploitation of the ship;

-t) Mortgage or rights of a similar nature over a ship;

-u) Every dispute arising from a contract of sale of a ship.

-Article 1 of the code has broadened its scope of application to include the arrest of any ship irrespectively of her flag, provided such a ship is found within the CEMAC territorial waters.
-The only exception provided by article 144(2) refers to a ship belonging to a state or exploited by a state, which was doing exclusively a government (and not commercial) service at the time the maritime claim arose.
+- a) loss or damage caused by the operation of the vessel; - b) death or bodily harm occurring, on land or in water, in connection with direct with the operation of the vessel; - c) rescue or assistance operations, as well as any rescue or assistance, including where applicable, for compensation special concerning rescue or assistance operations with

+- regard to a ship which, by itself or through its cargo, threatened to cause damage to the environment; - d) damage caused or likely to be caused by the ship in the middle, coastline or related interests; measures taken to prevent, reduce or eliminate this damage; compensation for such damage; cost of reasonable environmental remediation measures that have been actually taken or to be taken; losses suffered or likely to be suffered by third parties in connection with such damage; and damage, costs or losses of a similar nature to those indicated in the present paragraph - e) costs and expenses relating to the recovery, removal, recovery, destruction or neutralization of a sunken ship, wrecked, stranded or abandoned, including everything that is or is found on board this vessel, and conservation costs and expenses of an abandoned ship and the maintenance of its crew; - f) any contract relating to the use or rental of the vessel by charter or otherwise; - g) any contract relating to the carriage of goods or passengers by the ship, by charter or otherwise; - h) loss or damage suffered by, or in connection with, the property, including baggage, carried by the ship; - i) general average; - j) towing or piloting a vessel; - k) goods, materials, supplies, bunkers, equipment, including containers, supplies or services rendered to the ship for its operation, management, conservation or maintenance; - l) construction, reconstruction, repair, alteration or equipment of the ship; - m) rights and charges for the port, canal, basin, anchorage and other waterways; - n) wages and other sums due to the captain, officers and others members of the ship crew, by virtue of their engagement on board the ship, including repatriation costs and insurance contributions social security payable on their behalf; - o) payments made on behalf of the ship or its owners; - p) insurance premiums, including mutual insurance contributions, in relationship with the ship, payable by the shipowner or by the charterer in devolution or on their behalf; - q) agency fees or brokerage or other commissions related to the ship, payable by the shipowner or the charterer in devolution or on their behalf; - r) any dispute as to the ownership or possession of the vessel; - s) any dispute between the co-owners of the vessel regarding the operation or rights to the products of exploitation of that vessel; - t) hypothec, "mortgage" or a right of the same nature on the vessel; - u) any dispute arising out of a contract for the sale of the vessel.

+The law provides that a ship irrespective of her flag can be arrested so far as the ship is found within the waters under the Jurisdiction of a CEMAC member state.

-Article 149 of the code prescribes different circumstances whereby a ship can be arrested.
-This contemplates a situation where a ship can be arrested irrespectively of the debtor.
-That he is a national or foreigner is of no moment.
-He could also be a physical or moral person.
+A ship can be arrested irrespective of the debtor being it a national, an expatriate or physical or moral person.